The U.S. & Gavi, the Vaccine Alliance

 |CEO of Gavi, the Vaccine Alliance (non-voting)||1|

-Through September 2017, the partnership had received over $15 billion in financing (see Table 2).7 Three-quarters (76%) of Gavi’s funding comes from direct donations provided by donor governments and private organizations and individuals.
+Through September 2018, the partnership had received over $16 billion in financing (see Table 2).7 Three-quarters (77%) of Gavi’s funding comes from direct donations provided by donor governments and private organizations and individuals.
 The top three government donors are the United Kingdom, the U.S., and Norway, while the largest private donor (and largest donor overall) is the Gates Foundation.
-The remainder (24%) of Gavi’s funding is provided through two unique innovative financing mechanisms – the International Finance Facility-Immunisation (IFFIm) and the Advance Market Commitment (AMC).
+The remainder (23%) of Gavi’s funding comes from the proceeds of two unique innovative financing mechanisms – the International Finance Facility-Immunisation (IFFIm) and the Advance Market Commitment (AMC).
 The U.S. does not support these mechanisms, due to restrictions on making commitments to multi-year appropriations.8

 in U.S. $ millions